iCliniq Logo

 The everyday use of bisexuality can mean attraction to both males and females, or either males or females.
 The term may also refer to individuals who identify with specific social groups based on their sexuality, for example, a lesbian identifying as bi.

-While you may think that a person who identifies as bisexual must have had sex with both men and women, this is not the case.
+While one may think that a person who identifies as bisexual must have had sex with both men and women, this is not the case.
 Bisexuality has nothing to do with virginity or sexual experience- it is simply a matter of attraction.
 The “bi” in bisexuality means two genders: male and female.
-Many people who identify as bisexual have had sex with only one gender or the other (that is straight or gay), but some people who identify as bisexual have had sex with both men and women at different times throughout their lives.
+Many people who identify as bisexual have had sex with only one gender or the other (that is, straight or gay), but some people who identify as bisexual have had sex with both men and women at different times throughout their lives.

-How Bisexuality Differs from Other Sexual Orientations?
+How Does Bisexuality Differ From Other Sexual Orientations?

 • A person may be sexually attracted to both males and females and identify as male - or vice versa.